Hung-Ta-Chen/Hung-Ta-Chen/README.md

 ## About Me

 - 🎓 Master's in Statistics (Data Science) from UC Davis
-- 💻 Software Engineer with experience in Python, JavaScript, and more.
+- 💻 Software Engineer with experience in Python, Java, Golang, and more.
 - 🚀 Passionate about AI.